blackjack/syslog/README.md

 thus you cannot omit data duplication.

-Another major disadvantage is that resulting log message cannot be processed using tools such as rsyslog, because it cannot obtain the name of the sender application
+Another major disadvantage is that resulting log message cannot be processed using tools such as rsyslog, because it cannot obtain the name of the sender application.

 The approach used in this library is calling C functions openlog and syslog directly.
 It solves both problems mentioned above.